Documentation Index

 Get Current User

-Get user ID and OAuth scopes for the current user
+Retrieve the user ID and OAuth scopes for the current user.

 Input Comments Default